-If you have dental anxiety or are afraid of getting dental care in Merton, The Good Dentist is here to help.
+If you have dental anxiety or are afraid of getting dental care in Merton, Dr. Ostromecki at The Good Dentist is here to help.
 Our dentists specialize in conscious sedation.
 Using a pill-based sedative, you can relax and feel more comfortable throughout your entire procedure.
 Learn more below or contact us now to see if you’re a good candidate for sedation in Merton, Hartland, or North Lake.

 Conscious sedation is a method of dental sedation that uses a pill-based sedative, usually a “benzodiazepine.”
 Drugs in this category include Xanax, Valium, and Halcion, to name just a few.
 The dosage and type of medication used will depend on the specifics of your case.